Transcreation: The “Icon-Maker” of Global Marketing Campaigns

 4. Amazon’s Swedish Website’s Embarrassing Launch

 Yes, even the biggest companies on earth have made some major cultural marketing blunders.
 When Amazon launched the Swedish version of its website in 2020, the machine-translated site that went live was a hodgepodge of translation and localization disasters.
-Not only did the site mistake the Argentinian flag for the Swedish flag, but many products had embarrassingly inaccurate descriptions as well.
+Not only did the site mistake the Argentinian flag for the Swedish flag, but also many products had embarrassingly inaccurate descriptions as well.
 The word rooster, for example, was replaced with the Swedish word for male genitalia!

 What caused it: